GetMetaMap/metamap-capacitor-plugin/docs/mati-capacitor.md

 # Mati for Capacitor Usage Guide

-This is a tutorial to implement the Mati SDK in the [Ionic Capacitor framework](https://capacitorjs.com/docs).
+This is a guide to implement Mati in the [Ionic Capacitor framework](https://capacitorjs.com/docs).

+## Capacitor Demo App

+You can go to GitHub to download the [Mati Capacitor demo app](https://github.com/GetMati/mati-mobile-examples/tree/main/capacitorDemoApp).

 ## Install Mati for Capacitor